digital-asset/daml/ledger/daml-on-sql/README.rst

 Ledger API Authorization
 ========================

-By default, DAML-on-SQL accepts all valid Ledger API requests.
+By default, *DAML on SQL* accepts all valid Ledger API requests.

-DAML-on-SQL allows to enable authorization, representing claims as defined by the `Ledger API authorization documentation <https://docs.daml.com/app-dev/authentication.html#authentication-claims>`__ using the `JWT <https://jwt.io/>`__ format.
+*DAML on SQL* allows to enable authorization, representing claims as defined by the `Ledger API authorization documentation <https://docs.daml.com/app-dev/authentication.html#authentication-claims>`__ using the `JWT <https://jwt.io/>`__ format.

 The following command line options are available to enable authorization:

 - ``--auth-jwt-rs256-crt=<filename>``.
-  DAML-on-SQL will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
+  *DAML on SQL* will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 - ``--auth-jwt-es256-crt=<filename>``.
-  DAML-on-SQL will expect all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
+  *DAML on SQL* will expect all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certicates (binary files) are supported.

 - ``--auth-jwt-es512-crt=<filename>``.
-  DAML-on-SQL will expect all tokens to be signed with ES512 (ECDSA using P-521 and SHA-512) with the public key loaded from the given X.509 certificate file.
+  *DAML on SQL* will expect all tokens to be signed with ES512 (ECDSA using P-521 and SHA-512) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 - ``--auth-jwt-rs256-jwks=<url>``.
-  DAML-on-SQL will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.
+  *DAML on SQL* will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.

 .. warning::